joao-gino/setup-ambient-laradock-mssql/README.md

 # Laradock with SQL Server!

-Start the container with the images what you want
+Start the container with the images that you want

     docker-compose up -d nginx mssql